 October 1357: David II is released in return for a ransom of £65,000.
 He returns to a country heavily under the influence of Robert Stewart, who has been acting as "King's Lieutenant" for eleven years.

-23 February 1371: David II dies at Edinburgh Castle.
+22 February 1371: King David II dies at Edinburgh Castle.
 He is succeeded by his nephew, Robert Stewart who becomes King Robert II, and the founder of the Stewart dynasty that is to rule Scotland for most of the next three hundred years.
 Robert II is the grandson of Robert the Bruce by his daughter Marjory.